 Heart of the Ozarks Healthcare Center is an average-sized nursing home in Ava, Missouri.
-This facility was given an overall grade of B-, which is a middle of the road grade.
-You can definitely do worse than this facility.
-The best part of this nursing home's profile was its exemplary inspection reports.
-We discuss inspections in the next paragraph.
+This facility was given an overall grade of B, which is a very respectable grade.
+You can definitely do much worse than this facility.
+This nursing home was better in some categories than others, but it didn't have any weak links in any of the major categories discussed below.
+More information about these categories can be found below.

 Heart of the Ozarks Healthcare Center